rokki74/rokki74/README.md

 - Resilient applications with backpressure handling and circuit breaker patterns.
 - Containerized deployments with Docker and CI/CD pipelines.

-You are welcome to colab with me or if you want you're free to read through my open source projects and all critics are welcome bytheway, you will find most of my projects using these stack:
+You are welcome to colab with me or if you want you're free to read through my open source projects and all critics are welcome bytheway, you will find most of my projects using this stack:
 - SQL - for databases, Postgres variant to be specific.
-- Java(Springboot) - A very profound language, well it was my first programming language always runs in my head, like i think in using it almost like swahili, but it's too heavy so                       golang comes in to help me build projects that are almost as efficient as it while maintaining my sanity! .
-I read openJDK though and still learn java since it's a software like any other, Planning to contribute later once y understanding of systems grows better nothinggood as improving the tool you've been using and most crucial my first language.
+- Java(Springboot) - A very profound language, well it was my first programming language always runs in my head, like i think using it almost like my native language, but it's sometimes heavy so golang comes in to help me build projects that are almost as efficient as it while maintaining my sanity! .
+I read openJDK though and still learn java since it's a software like any other, Planning to contribute later once my understanding of systems grows better nothinggood as improving the tool you've been using and most crucial my first language.
 - Golang - approaching mastery so a high number of my repos are build using it, quite some practice right?
 - C - gaining skill, one way or the other i was going to land here such a nice skill but hard to gain no matter what
-- Python -Prototyping, could have used it elsewhere but proves to be the best in this niche
+- Python -Prototyping, could have used it elsewhere but proves to be the best in this

-No time to waste so let's get done, next i shall tell my most valuable skills then what i do outside programming
+No time to waste, next i shall tell about my valuable skills then what i do outside programming

- MY MOST VALUABLE SKILLS:
+ MY VALUABLE SKILLS:
 - Database internals (WAL, Buffer Pools, Transaction Management)
 - Microservices architecture & Distributed systems
 - Fault tolerance & Resilience patterns